 The typical unit cost at this stage varies between a few cents to $1 and the typical lead time is 4 to 6 months, due to the complexity of designing and manufacturing the mold.

-In this guide we touched upon all you need to get you started with Injection molding, but there is plenty more to learn.
+In this guide we touched on everything you need to get started with injection molding - but there's plenty more to learn.

-We list below the best and most useful resources on Injection molding and other digital manufacturing technologies for those who want to delve deeper.
+Here are the most useful resources on injection molding and other digital manufacturing technologies if you want to delve deeper.

 Quality articles for engineers and designers to learn about Digital Manufacturing.
 Written by manufacturing experts, curated by 3D Hubs.